kkots/ggxrd_hitbox_overlay_2211/README.md

 ; The framebar only advances when one of the players is "busy".
 ; If this is set to true, then one player running or walking will be treated same way as "busy" and will advance the framebar. considerRunAndWalkNonIdle = true

+; Specify true or false.
+; Normally we consider crouching as being idle, which does not advance the framebar forward.
+; The framebar only advances when one of the players is "busy".
+; If this is set to true, then one player crouching or walking will be treated same way as "busy" and will advance the framebar.
+; A dummy who is crouching automatically due to training settings will still not be considered "busy" no matter what. considerCrouchNonIdle = true

 ; Specify true or false
 ; This controls whether a character being knocked down, waking up or air recovering causes the framebar to advance forward (if you're also idle).